nomad-coe/nomad/docs/apis/local_parsers.md

-# How to run a parser
+# How-to run a parser

 You can find a [list of all parsers](../reference/parsers.md) and supported files in the reference.